Pushpa-C-30/Loan-Approval-Prediction/README.md

 This project is open-sourse and available under the MIT License.

-© 2026 Hearthline.
+© 2026 LoanLens.
 Designed & Developed by Pushpa C.